Last updated: October 18th, 2023

 - ATMs in Khiva: There are very few ATMs in Khiva that accept Visa or Mastercard, so be sure to have enough cash on you during your time here.
 Exchanging from US dollars will give you the best rate.

 - Taxis in Khiva: You’ll really only need taxis to reach the airport or the train station.
 The typical rate is around 12,500 som ($1.25 USD) for a 10-15 minute ride.

-- What to pack for Khiva: Bring modest clothes that cover your knees and shoulders for mosques and mausoleums.
+- What to pack: Modest clothes that cover your knees and shoulders for mosques and mausoleums.
 Outside of sacred places, you can dress however you want.

-- Safety in Khiva: Khiva is incredibly safe, even for solo female travelers.
-Uzbekistan has a very low crime rate and I found traveling here safer than many countries in Europe.
+- Safety in Khiva: Khiva, like Uzbekistan in general, is incredibly safe, even for solo female travelers.
+Uzbekistan has a very low crime rate and the friendliest people, so simply take general travel precautions and you’ll be fine.

 - Khiva photography tip: The interiors of the architecture here are absolutely gorgeous, but often not well-lit.
 Bring a lens that performs well in low-light situations, such as the Tamron SP 24-70mm f/2.8.